 GeneCards Summary for RPS10 Gene

 RPS10 (Ribosomal Protein S10) is a Protein Coding gene.
-Diseases associated with RPS10 include diamond-blackfan anemia 9 and rps10-related diamond-blackfan anemia.
-Among its related pathways are Disease and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
+Diseases associated with RPS10 include Diamond-Blackfan Anemia 9 and Diamond-Blackfan Anemia.
+Among its related pathways are Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S and Viral mRNA Translation.
 An important paralog of this gene is RPS10-NUDT3.

 Component of the 40S ribosomal subunit.